alexcheng1982/docker-magento2/README.md

 For documentation, please refer to the Magento 1.x [repo](https://github.com/alexcheng1982/docker-magento).
 These two Docker images follow the same instructions.

+**Please note: this Docker image is for development and testing only, not for production use.
+Setting up a Magento 2 production server requires more configurations.
+Please refer to [official documentations](http://devdocs.magento.com/guides/v2.2/config-guide/deployment/).**

 Below are some basic instructions.

 ## Quick start